Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: Introduction

 The outline of this paper is as follows.
-In the next section, we give a brief review on neutral and charged black holes of CG in $4$-dimensional spacetime.
-We also construct $D$-dimensional topological static black hole solutions of CG gravity in the presence of generalized Maxwell theory.
-Then, the thermodynamics of obtained solutions is investigated and the conserved and thermodynamic quantities are calculated.
-We also perform the thermal stability analysis of the solutions in the canonical ensemble, and also, by using geometrical thermodynamic approach.
-In addition, we investigate the possibility of the critical behavior of obtained black hole solutions.
-Finally,\ we consider a minimally coupled massive scalar perturbation in the background spacetime of the black holes and calculate the related QNMs by using the sixth order WKB approximation and the asymptotic iteration method (AIM).
-Then, we argue that these black holes cannot have quasi-resonance modes which are a feature of massive scalar perturbations.
+In the next section, we give a brief review of $4$-dimensional black holes in conformal Weyl gravity.
+Then, thermodynamic properties of the Weyl solutions are investigated and the thermal stability analysis of the solutions is obtained.
+We also consider a minimally coupled massive scalar perturbation in the background spacetime of the black holes and calculate the related QNMs by using the sixth order WKB approximation and the asymptotic iteration method (AIM).
+These calculations are done in asymptotically dS spacetime, and the conditions of possible quasi-resonance modes and anomalous decay rate of QNMs are studied.
+Finally, the QNMs of the black holes in asymptotically AdS spacetime are obtained and some relations for calculating the QNMs of large black holes are found.
+For both dS and AdS cases, deviation of results from those of the Schwarzschild-(A)dS black holes is discussed.
 We finish our paper with some concluding remarks.